hashgraph/hedera-mirror-node/docs/design/hts.md

 ## Goals
 -   Ingest HTS related transactions from record streams from the mainnet and persist information to the database
 -   Ingest token balances from balances streams from the mainnet and persist to the database
--   Provide a HTS REST API to show token balance for account(s)
+-   Expose token balance of accounts in existing REST APIs that show balance
 -   Provide a HTS REST API to return all tokens (Token Discovery)
 -   Provide a HTS REST API to return all accounts holding a specific token (Token Supply Distribution)
 -   Provide a streaming GRPC API to subscribe to HTS transfers for an account